 On October 1st, 2018, TPPCF was notified by UpGuard of the exposure via email.
 A help desk coordinator replied within hours and the bucket’s permissions were changed to only allow global authenticated users.
 This setting is still essentially public as anyone can have an Amazon account, and thereby authenticate as an Amazon user, for free.
 By Friday, October 5th, all access to the bucket had been removed.

 Misconfigured cloud storage like Amazon S3 is responsible for some of the largest data exposures in recent memory.
 These assets are private by default, meaning the permission set must be actively altered to allow public access.
 However, the fact that these assets can be misconfigured inevitably means that some of them will be misconfigured.
-Only controlled processes that account for the risk of exposure can prevent such misconfigurations from occuring.
+Only controlled processes that account for the risk of exposure can prevent such misconfigurations from occurring.
 Our full post on Amazon S3 bucket security can be found here.

 The 2GB of exposed data can be broken down roughly into three categories: